 Moved away – Some teach that God decides who should live eternally and who should go to hell, irrespective of what they are or do.
 Such teachers consequently have to promote the ‘once saved, always saved’ concept, but the current verse implies that people are able to move away from God.
 God does keep people.
 Romans 14:4 says “and he will stand, for the Lord is able to make him stand”, but people are able to resist God’s keeping power and move away “from the hope of the gospel” (1:23).

-This verse warns the Colossians to remain faithful to the message that was preached to them.
+Warning – Against the background of the deception threatening the Colossians (2:8), Paul here warns the predominantly Gentile Colossian Christians (1:27, 21) to remain on the firm and sure foundation of the message preached to them (1:23).
 This warning will be repeated four times in chapter 2 with growing seriousness.

 Hope of the gospel – This is the “inheritance of the saints” (1:12), “the hope laid up for you in heaven” (1:5) and “the hope of glory” (1:27).
 “For you have died and your life is hidden with Christ in God.
 When Christ, who is our life, is revealed, then you also will be revealed with Him in glory” (3:3-4).

 1:24 Now I rejoice in my sufferings for your sake, and in my flesh I do my share on behalf of His body, which is the church, in filling up what is lacking in Christ’s afflictions.

 My sufferings – Paul wrote this letter from prison (4:3).
 When Paul served, being in ministry was the greatest sacrifice that one could make.
 The Lord said to Ananias:

 “Go, for he (Paul) is a chosen instrument of Mine, to bear My name before the Gentiles and kings and the sons of Israel; for I will show him how much he must suffer for My name’s sake” (Acts 9:15-16).